 Cost Segregation for Distribution Centers

 Typical reclassified property includes battery charging electrical connections, trash compaction connections, conveyor system connections, protection equipment such as guardrails and pipe bollards, dock equipment connections, air circulators and celling fans, and other specialized electrical systems.
-Offices and breakrooms may have glue on finishes.
+Offices and breakrooms may have glued on finishes.
 There may also be data connections and security system connections.
 Land improvements usually include extensive paving with reinforced truck aprons, fencing with motorized gates or guard stations, site lighting, rail spurs and associated improvements, and extensive storm water drainage improvements.
 Some distributions centers may have fuel stations.
 Newer distribution centers may have upgraded landscaping and site décor lighting.

 Accelerating the depreciation on 5% – 35% of the capitalized costs is typical, depending on the type of distribution business, building and personal property systems needed, and extent of the site improvements.